• Skip to main content

 • Mac

-The function of a “Cache” on a computer is to store temporary files and recently accessed data from the hard disk, so that it can be reused by apps, programs and processes running on the computer.
+The function of a “Cache” on any computing device is to store temporary files and recently accessed data, so that it can be reused by apps, programs and processes running on the computer.

-While this helps in improving the overall speed and performance of the Apps, the computer’s Cache eventually gets filled up with outdated files, which leads to slowing down of the computer.
+While this feature helps in improving the overall speed and performance of Apps, the computer’s Cache eventually gets filled up with outdated files, which leads to slowing down of the computer.

-Sometimes, the files stored in the cache can get damaged or become corrupted, leading to improper functioning of the Apps and other problems on the device.
+In certain cases, the cached files can get damaged or corrupted, leading to improper functioning of apps and causing various other problems on a computer.

 1. Clear Temporary Files Cache Using Disk Cleanup

-The easiest way to clear cached files on a Windows computer is to use the built-in Disk Cleanup tool as available in Windows 10.
+The easiest way to Clear Temporary Cached Files in Windows 11 is to use the built-in Disk Cleanup tool as available on your computer.

-Type Disk Cleanup in the Search bar and click on Disk Cleanup App in the search results.
+1. Click on the Start button > type Disk Cleanup in the Search bar and click on Disk Cleanup App in search results.

-On Disk Cleanup screen, select all the Items and click on OK.
+2. On the Disk Cleanup screen, check all the boxes and click on OK.

 2. Clear Cache Using Storage Sense

-Go to Settings > System > select Storage in the left-pane.
-In the right-pane, click on Configure Storage Sense or run it now option.
+1. Open Settings > select System in the left-pane.
+In the right-pane, scroll down and click on Storage.

 Open Command Prompt As Admin